bclehmann/RegexCompiler/README.md

 Further, the `ENV` cmake variable (defaults to `DEBUG`) adds these flags based on its value:
 - `ENV=DEBUG` sets `-g` on most compilers and `/DEBUG` on MSVC
 - `ENV=RELEASE` sets `-O3` on most compilers and `/O2` on MSVC

+If you're using Makefiles I strongly recommend passing `-jN` to run N separate jobs in parallel, significantly improving compile times.
+They're not too bad, but it's nearing 9 seconds singlethreaded, likely due to all the LLVM header files that need to be included.
+This can be reduced to about 2.5 seconds.
+This should be handled for you if you use Ninja, and I don't know enough to comment on other build systems.

+Note that Ninja will try to use as many threads as you have, which can cause it to run out of memory and fail when building LLVM itself.
+You might want to set it to manually set `-jN` to a more conservative value if you run into issues.
+Fortunately you will be able to restart it from where it left off, but it's unfortunate that it needs some babysitting.

 ## Use